Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

     - Allows use of PostgreSQL.

 - [Flask](https://flask.palletsprojects.com/en/2.2.x/)
-  - Python library used with the Jinja language in order to create HTML template files & run python code within HTML.
+  - Python library used with the Jinja language to create HTML template files & run python code within HTML.

 - [Jinja](https://jinja.palletsprojects.com/en/3.1.x/api/)
   - Required for Flask functionality.
 The templating language used within the HTML template files.

 - [Materialize 1.0.0](https://materializecss.com/)
-  - Front-end library utilised for it's useful CSS functionality.
-Used throughout the website on elements such as: forms, cards, nav bars and colour pallette selection.
+  - Front-end library utilised for its useful CSS functionality.
+Used throughout the website on elements such as forms, cards, nav bars and colour palette selection.

 - [Google Fonts](https://fonts.google.com/)
   - Used to import the "Golos Text" font.